qppd/Smart-Sprayer/README.md

 ## Overview

 The Smart-Sprayer is an advanced IoT-enabled agricultural device built on the ESP32 microcontroller platform.
 It is designed to revolutionize precision farming by providing intelligent pesticide spraying capabilities.
-The system integrates ultrasonic sensors for distance measurement, GSM communication for remote monitoring, LCD display for local status indication, and relay-controlled actuators for spray mechanism operation.
+The system integrates ultrasonic sensors for distance measurement, GSM communication for remote monitoring, LCD display for local status indication, relay-controlled actuators for spray mechanism operation, WiFi connectivity for cloud integration, and Firebase for real-time data synchronization and remote control.

 ## Features